-UPS may also charge additional surcharges if your shipment is different than you said it would be, which will appear as adjustments to that shipment.
+UPS may charge additional surcharges if your shipment is different than you said it would be, which will appear as adjustments to that shipment.
 You can also see these adjustments in your Carrier Adjustments report.

 List of UPS Surcharges